-In humid conditions, bones might be broken down in a matter of a decade or so, but in a dry climate, it could take thousands of years!
-Bones do decay, just at a slower rate than other types of organic material and tissue
+In humid conditions, bones might break down in a matter of a decade or so, but in a dry climate, it could take thousands of years!
+Bones do decay, just at a slower rate than other types of organic material and tissue.

-When someone passes away, one of the most common phrases spoken at the ceremony or funeral is “Ashes to ashes, dust to dust”.
+When someone passes away, one of the most common phrases heard at the memorial or funeral is “Ashes to ashes, dust to dust”.
 In that context, the phrase is meant to suggest that our bodies come from the earth, and will eventually return to it.
 It’s a sentiment that explains the circle of life, and helps people cope with the pain of loss and death.

-So, although flesh and tissue tends to break down rather quickly, bones have an impressive ability to stick around.
+So, although flesh and tissue tend to break down rather quickly, bones have a much more impressive ability to stick around.
 As it turns out, this subject is a bit more complicated than it appears at first glance, and is actually quite fascinating once you “dig” a bit deeper.

-As with most mysteries in science, there isn’t just one answer to this particular question.
+As with most mysteries in the realm of science, there isn’t a single answer to this particular question.
 As it turns out, bones decay at varying rates, and some don’t decay at all!
 To properly understand the variability of bones in human and animal bodies, a bit of background on the process of decomposition can be quite helpful.

 Decomposition happens to all organic matter, and while every organism breaks down in a different way, the basic concept is the same.
 In order to recycle organic matter, chemical processes break down organisms into simpler forms that can be absorbed and reused within the biome.
 This affects everything that is considered “living”, from trees and badgers to kings and paupers.

 Although many people believe that bones never break down, when you think about it logically, that would be impossible.
-After all the hundreds of millions of years of life on this planet (in which humans have only been around for a minute fraction), if bones never decayed, they would be everywhere!
+After the hundreds of millions of years of life on this planet (in which humans have only been around for a minute fraction), if bones never decayed, we would find them everywhere!